 - Failure by a safety inspector or regulatory agency to identify and correct a machinery defect

-The attorneys of Alvandi Law Group, P.C. can assist you with every aspect of your workers’ compensation claim.
+If you have been injured on the job, contact Alvandi Law Group to get started on filing a workers’ compensation claim and finding out what legal options are available to you in Orange County.
+Our attorneys can assist you with every aspect of your workers’ compensation claim.
 We are available to discuss your case.

 For experienced, no-cost insight into your workers’ compensation case, schedule a free consultation with our workers' compensation attorneys in Orange County by calling (800) 980-6905 or completing our contact form.